Skip to content

 0.75 / 1

-The company reports that its operational teams are required to provide regular cross-departmental updates on key issues which includes any incidents of conflict with local communities, to the regional and corporate sustainability teams.
-The company also has a Land Compensation and Conflict Resolution process in place.
-However, the information reported is not externally verified.
+The company has operational teams which provide regular cross-departmental updates on key issues including hotspots and fire incidents, the status of land clearing, and any incidents of conflict with local communities to the regional and corporate sustainability teams.
+The Land Compensation and Conflict Resolution process helps to resolve the conflicts arising among local stakeholders.

 • Y